itamarst/sensorapi/README.md

 Read data from a pubnub data source, store it in PostgreSQL, expose it via a REST API.

+## Demo

+Assuming you have Docker and Docker Compose installed, run the following:

+	$ make demo

+This will start 3 Docker processes: PostgreSQL, sensor retrieval and a REST API on port 5000.
+It will wait a few seconds to gather data from PubNub, and then send a query to the REST API.

 ## Architecture

 There are multiple of application processes: